Data East

 Data East Corporation (データイースト株式会社, Dēta Īsuto kabushiki gaisha), also abbreviated as DECO, was a Japanese video game, pinball and electronic engineering company.
 The company was in operation from 1976 to 2003, and released 150 video game titles.
 At one time, the company had annual sales of 20 billion yen in the United States alone but eventually went bankrupt.
-The American subsidiary, Data East USA, was headquartered in San Jose, California.
-Its main headquarters were located in Suginami, Tokyo.
+Its American subsidiary, Data East USA, was headquartered in San Jose, California.
+Its main headquarters were located in the Suginami ward of Tokyo.

 The majority of Data East's video games, its trademark, and its logo are currently owned by G-Mode, a mobile-focused subsidiary of the video game publisher Marvelous.
 A small number of Data East video games are owned by other companies, notably Paon DP.

 History

 Data East was founded on April 20, 1976, by Tokai University alumnus Tetsuo Fukuda.
 Data East developed and released in July 1977 its first arcade game Jack Lot, a medal game based on Blackjack for business use.
 This was followed in January 1978 by Super Break which was its first actual video game.
 More than 15 arcade games were released by Data East in the 1970s.

 Data East established its U.S. division in June 1979.
 In 1980, Data East published Astro Fighter which became its first major arcade game title.
 While making games, Data East released a series of interchangeable systems compatible with its arcade games, notably the DECO Cassette System which soon became infamous among users due to technical problems.
 Data East dropped the DECO Cassette by 1985.
 It was the first interchangeable arcade system board, developed in 1979 and released in 1980, inspiring later arcade conversion systems such as Sega's Convert-a-Game in 1981 and the Nintendo VS. System in 1984.
 Data East abandoned the DECO Cassette System in favor of dedicated arcade cabinets, bringing Data East greater success over the next several years, starting with the hit title BurgerTime (1982).

 In 1981, three staff members of Data East founded Technōs Japan, who then supported Data East for a while before becoming completely independent.